-Though the first Bates Bedspread wasn’t sold until 1940, its American ancestors date back to the 18th century.
+Though the first Bates Bedspread first sold in 1940, its American ancestors date to the 18th century.
 George Washington gave Martha Custis the prototype for the bedspread as a wedding gift.
-Little did he know the precedent he was setting -- or that the giant textile mills that made the bedspread named after him would be the largest employer in a place that would be called Maine.
+Little did he know the precedent he was setting — or that the giant textile mills that made the bedspread named after him would employ more people than any other company in Maine.

 A Bates Bedspread advertisement wasn’t far off the mark when it claimed,

 Garlands and stylized flowers with a richly looped hand-woven look make this aristocratic bedspread truly an heirloom.